-I sat across from a client recently who was struggling with the direction his company is going.
-As we delved into the matter I asked some probing questions:
+I recently sat across from a client who was struggling with the direction his company is taking.
+As we delved into the matter, I asked some probing questions:

 How bad is the problem?

-- If the situation at work was a chest pain is it:
+- If the situation at work were chest pain, would it be:

 - Heartburn